junaid-mohammad/Capstone-ML/README.md

 Capstone-ML/
 │
 ├── model/
-│   ├── train_model.py         # Script to train the email categorization model
+│   ├── train_model.py         # Trains the email categorization model and saves it as `email_categorizer.pkl`
-│   ├── predict_category.py    # Script to test predictions from the trained model
+│   ├── predict_category.py    # Provides reusable prediction logic for the trained model
 │   ├── feedback_loop.py       # Script (to be developed) for handling user feedback
+│   ├── email_categorizer.pkl  # Serialized trained model used for predictions
 │
 ├── data/
 │   ├── dummy_data.csv         # Example dataset for initial model training
 │
 ├── api/
-│   ├── app.py                 # Flask API for integrating the machine learning model with a frontend (to be developed) │
+│   ├── app.py                 # Flask API to serve predictions and the web interface
+│
+├── index.html                 # Web interface for email categorization
+│
 ├── utils/
 │   ├── preprocess.py          # Utility functions for text preprocessing